FreeSplatter: Pose-free Gaussian Splatting for Sparse-view 3D Reconstruction: Related Work

-\textbf{Generalizable Gaussian Splatting.} Compared to NeRF's~\citep{mildenhall2021nerf} MLP-based implicit representation, 3DGS~\citep{kerbl20233d, huang20242d} represents a scene explicitly with a point cloud, which strikes the balance between high-fidelity and real-time rendering speed.
-However, the per-scene optimization of 3DGS requires densely-captured images and sparse point cloud generated by SfM for initialization.
-Recent works~\citep{charatan2024pixelsplat, chen2024mvsplat, szymanowicz2024splatter, liu2024fast, wewer2024latentsplat} have explored feed-forward models for sparse-view Gaussian reconstruction by capitalizing on large-scale datasets and scalable model architectures.
-These models typically assume the access to accurate camera poses and utilize 3D-to-2D geometric projection for feature aggregation, adopting model designs like epipolar lines~\citep{charatan2024pixelsplat} or plane-swept cost-volume~\citep{chen2024mvsplat, liu2024fast}.
-InstantSplat~\citep{fan2024instantsplat} and Splatt3R~\citep{smart2024splatt3r} leverage the pose-free reconstruction capability of DUSt3R/MASt3R for sparse-view reconstruction.
-The former initializes the Gaussian positions using the DUSt3R point cloud and then optimizes other Gaussian paremters, while the latter trains a Gaussian head in a frozen MASt3R model.
-Despite the impressive results, their reconstruction quality highly depends on the point cloud quality generated by DUSt3R.
+\textbf{Generalizable Gaussian Splatting.} Compared to the implicit MLP-based representation of NeRF~\cite{mildenhall2021nerf}, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d, huang20242d} explicitly represents scenes as point clouds with additional attributes, achieving an balance between high-fidelity rendering and real-time performance.
+However, traditional 3DGS requires per-scene optimization with densely-captured images and SfM-generated sparse point clouds for initialization.
+Recent research~\cite{charatan2024pixelsplat, chen2024mvsplat, szymanowicz2024splatter, liu2024fast, wewer2024latentsplat} has explored feed-forward models for sparse-view Gaussian reconstruction by leveraging large-scale datasets and scalable architectures.
+These approaches typically assume access to accurate camera poses and employ 3D-to-2D geometric projection for feature aggregation, using techniques like epipolar lines~\cite{charatan2024pixelsplat} or plane-swept cost volumes~\cite{chen2024mvsplat, liu2024fast}.
+InstantSplat~\cite{fan2024instantsplat} and Splatt3R~\cite{smart2024splatt3r} leverage DUSt3R/MASt3R's pose-free reconstruction capabilities—the former initializes Gaussian positions using DUSt3R point clouds before optimizing other Gaussian parameters, while the latter trains a Gaussian head on a frozen MASt3R model.
+Despite impressive results, their reconstruction quality remains heavily dependent on the quality of the initial point clouds generated by DUSt3R.